 It’s a key ingredient in our award-winning Gradual Tanning Drops, but what is DHA?

-DHA - aka dihydroxyacetone or glycerone, is a colourless, naturally occurring chemical which is the key ingredient in the most effective self-tanning products, like our Gradual Tanning Drops.
+DHA - aka dihydroxyacetone, is the key ingredient in the most effective self-tanning products, like our Gradual Tanning Drops.
 It acts as the colour additive that temporarily darkens skin.
 Think of it as the active ingredient which makes the magic happen.

 As the active tanning ingredient in our Gradual Tanning Drops, DHA regulates the intensity of the tanning effect, but the final colour depends upon your individual skin composition and skin pH level.
-This is why our Drops are so clever.
-Forget the one size fits all approach where you apply a self-tanning product regardless of your skin, Gradual Tanning Drops allow you to tailor your tan.
-Two drops will give you a healthy glow; three provides a ‘just been on holiday’ look.
-The easiest way to apply them is to add to your daily moisturiser or body cream.
+This is why our drops are so clever.
+Forget the ‘one size fits all’ approach synonymous with regular self-tanning products, regardless of your individual skin tone, Balance Me’s Gradual Tanning Drops allow you to tailor your tan, day in, day out.